actions/stale/README.md

 ## Breaking changes in V10

-- Upgraded action from node20 to node 24
+- Upgraded the action from Node.js 20 to Node.js 24
   > Make sure your runner is on version v2.327.1 or later to ensure compatibility with this release.
 [Release Notes](https://github.com/actions/runner/releases/tag/v2.327.1)

 For more details, see the full release notes on the [release page](https://github.com/actions/stale/releases/tag/v10.0.0)